KRouhana/COMP-250-Intro-To-Comp-Science/Assignment 1 - Online Marketplace/README.md

 - Proper calculation of costs and taxes.
 - Valid operations on product collections (e.g., adding, removing, clearing).
 - Generating detailed receipts for transactions.

-By the end, students will have implemented a simplified marketplace system with a focus on clean, efficient, and organized code design.